-How to Identify and Attract Chipping Sparrows
+How to Identify and Attract a Chipping Sparrow

 Where to Find Chipping Sparrows

-Chipping Sparrow Nests
+Chipping Sparrow Nest

 While the females build the nests, the males stand guard.
 Like many sparrows, they’re a bit picky about where they build; the female might start several nests before she settles on a single location.
 The female typically lays two to seven pale blue eggs and will raise one to three broods in a single season.